keycloak/terraform-provider-keycloak/docs/resources/realm.md

 - `organizations_enabled` - (Optional) When `true`, organization support is enabled.
 Defaults to `false`.
 - `attributes` - (Optional) A map of custom attributes to add to the realm.
 - `internal_id` - (Optional) When specified, this will be used as the realm's internal ID within Keycloak.
 When not specified, the realm's internal ID will be set to the realm's name.
-- `deletion_protection` - (Optional) When set to true, the realm cannot be deleted.
+- `terraform_deletion_protection` - (Optional) When set to true, the realm cannot be deleted.
 Defaults to false.

 ### Login Settings